This guide will demonstrate how on-page and off-page optimisation will boost traffic and sales.

 4. Follow best practice where necessary

-Internal links connect one page on your website to another page on the same domain.
-They make your site easier for users to navigate and also allow search engines to understand your website and index your pages better.
+Internal linking connects pages from the same domain together with common topics and relevant anchor text.
+They make your site easier to navigate and also allow search engines to understand your website and index your pages more efficiently.

-Remember when you had to write papers for school or college and you had to reference other writers or books?
+External links show authority when you’re writing content.
+Remember when you had to write school essays and you had to reference other writers or books?
 External linking works in the same way.

-You need to back up your claims with evidence and search engines use that as part of their E-A-T (expertise, authority, trustworthiness) guidelines.
-(Also important to note: E-A-T is not a ranking factor)
+You need to back up your claims with evidence and search engines use those references as part of E-A-T. (Also important to note: E-A-T is not a ranking factor.)

 7. Use adequate meta descriptions